There are six main factors -- three internal and two external -- that can influence the value of privately held companies:

 - Cost of and availability of capital in the marketplace

-While owners can exercise control over the internal factors, they cannot over the external factors.
-Regardless, they can have a significant impact on business value.
+As business owners, while we can exercise control over the internal factors, we have no control over the external factors, which can have a significant impact on business value.

 - Lack of owner dependence